MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-examples.md

 - [Number of Work Items](#1-number-of-work-items)
 - [Number of Bugs by Area Path and Priority](#2-number-of-bugs-by-area-path-and-priority)

-Prior to generating these reports, you must first [connect to the Analytics Services for Team Services using the Power BI data connector](data-connector-connect.md).
+Prior to generating these reports, you must first [connect to the Analytics Services for VSTS using the Power BI data connector](data-connector-connect.md).

 > [!TIP]
 > Use the search box if you are working with tables that contain many columns.